Smarter Daily Living

 Lighting Automation

-Lighting routines can reduce nighttime fall risk and make the home easier to navigate.
+Lighting routines can make nighttime movement more predictable and make the home easier to navigate.

 • Motion hallway lights